 The movie also stars Jake Gyllenhaal and Paul Dano

-Netflix’s new Tilda Swinton and Jake Gllenhaal-starring movie Okja was booed and heckled during its premiere at Cannes Film Festival this week.
+Netflix’s new Tilda Swinton and Jake Gyllenhaal-starring movie Okja was booed and heckled during its premiere at Cannes Film Festival this week.

 The film follows the story of a young Korean farmer girl called Mija (Seo-Hyun Ahn) who tries to save an environmentally-friendly, scientifically-produced mammal, the Okja, from being slaughtered.
 Swinton plays a pioneering livestock expert who wants Okja to be used as a food produce, while Mija’s rescue mission – which takes her to Manhattan – is aided by animal-rights activist Jay (Paul Dano).
 It will be released via the streaming service on June 28.